 GAVI and partners have inked a $750 million deal with AstraZeneca to supply 400 million doses by the end of 2020.
 The Anglo-Swedish pharma giant has also agreed to license its vaccine to India's Serum Institute for the production of 1 billion doses.

-Johnson & Johnson plans to make its coronavirus shot for poor countries at a not-for-profit price, because of the complexity of the technology and expertise needed, said the company’s chief scientific officer, Dr. Paul Stoffels.
+Johnson and Johnson plans to make its coronavirus shot for poor countries at a not-for-profit price, because of the complexity of the technology and expertise needed, said the company's chief scientific officer, Dr. Paul Stoffels.
 Likewise, AstraZeneca has pledged to make the vaccine available at no profit during the pandemic.

 The World Health Organization and others have called for a COVID-19 "patents pool," where intellectual property rights would be surrendered so pharmaceuticals could freely share data and technical knowledge.
 Numerous countries including Australia, Brazil, Canada and Germany have already begun revising their licensing laws to allow them to suspend intellectual property rights if authorities decide there is an overwhelming need given the pandemic.